rethread-studio/rethread/code/NWL2022/README.md

 The projection graphics are p5.js programs/sketches to be viewed in a browser.
 They assume they have access to files in the rethread repo file structure so a local webserver needs to be started in the root of the rethread repository.

 The projections we used can then be found at URLs `RETHREAD_REPO/code/NWL2022/window_projections/`

+# Software description

+The software infrastructure of un|fold consists of several pieces of bespoke software running on tried and tested open technology.

+At the core of the network of software is a control center ('unfold_control') which reads the trace data, analyses it using our own algorithms and emits signals for what function call(s) to sonify/visualise.
+This software is a Rust program making use of the Bevy game engine for an animation preview, the nannou_osc library for communicating with SuperCollider and tokio and tokio-tungstenite for an async WebSocket runtime.

+The sound part of un|fold is generated in real time by a SuperCollider program.
+SuperCollider continually receives data from unfold_control and uses that data to start sounds and change parameters for oscillators and effects.

+To communicate with the LED controllers via artnet we are using a JavaScript program running on Node.js to take advantage of the well tested Node.js artnet library.

+The projected visualisations are created using web technology with p5.js and are run in a browser.
+The visualisations can sync with the playback via WebSocket.

+Other software we depend on include the Linux kernel, the JACK audio server, tmux and cron.